 Ethereum price predictions: what will ETH be worth?

-- ETH versus Bitcoin – let battle commence?
+- ETH versus bitcoin – let battle commence?

-- Ethereum price predictions: not just ether
+- Ethereum price predictions: not just Ether

 - What will Ethereum be worth in 2021?

-The cryptocurrency rose more than 30% in the first four days of May, consolidating at the $3,200 to $3,400 range before hitting an all-time high of $4,362.35 intraday on 12 May.
+The cryptocurrency rose more than 30% in the first four days of May, consolidating at the $3,200-$3,400 range before hitting an all-time high of $4,362.35 intraday on 12 May.

 It started the day at $3,382.66 and initially went up, reaching $3,437.94 intraday before nearly halving to an intraday low of $1,952.46 and closing the day at $2,460.68.
-Recovery has been an incredibly slow process since then.
-It has not reached the $3,000 mark since, and was trading at around $1,850 on July 19.
+There has, however, been a significant recovery since then.
+It reached the $3,000 mark at the beginning of August, before falling under again to $2,744 on 22 September.

-ETH versus Bitcoin – let battle commence?
+ETH versus bitcoin – let battle commence?

-To put this question into some perspective, bitcoin has a market cap of $578bn and ETH at the time of writing had one of $212bn, although in early May it was worth around $364bn.
+To put this question into some perspective, bitcoin has a market cap of $1.08trn and ETH at the time of writing had one of $557.74bn.
 That means ether has a market cap of more than than half of bitcoin’s.
 But ether is playing a commendable game of catch-up.
 In January 2021, Ether was worth less than a sixth of bitcoin.

-Despite the recent losses, ETH has still shown some significant gains over the past 12 months, especially considering that it was hovering around the $300 mark in late July 2020.
+Despite the recent losses, ETH has still shown some significant gains over the past year, especially considering that it was hovering around the $300 mark in late July 2020.

-Ethereum price predictions: not just ether
+Ethereum price predictions: not just Ether